statechannels/statechannels/packages/xstate-wallet/notes/outcomes.md

   - In case the channel is _underfunded_ -- the holdings are less than the sum of `amount` over the allocation items -- allocation items are prioritized by their order
 - For simple guarantees, funds are transferred according to the outcome of the `targetChannelId`
   - :warning: If the target channel does not have a simple allocation outcome, things will break.
-  - In case the guarantor channell is _underfunded_ -- the holdings are less than the sum of `amount` over the allocation items of `guarantee.targetChannelId` -- allocation items are prioritized by the order in `guarantee.destinations`
+  - In case the guarantor channel is _underfunded_ -- the holdings are less than the sum of `amount` over the allocation items of `guarantee.targetChannelId` -- allocation items are prioritized by the order in `guarantee.destinations`
   - In practice, guarantor channels are _all_ underfunded
     - they only cover a portion of the allocations of the target channel